 The research presented in this paper can be extended in various directions.
 First of all, in the implementation of our technique we have adopted a naive algorithm for computing the digraph transitive closure.
 We are currently experimenting more sophisticated and efficient techniques for this task.
 We are also working to optimize the procedure through which we identify unsatisfiable predicates.
 Finally, we are working to extend our technique to compute all inclusions that are inferred by the TBox (which, in OWL 2 QL, are a finite number).
 In this respect, we notice that through $\mathcal{G}{\mathcal{T}}^$ it is already possible to obtain the classification of all basic concepts, basic roles, and attributes, and not only that of predicates in the signature, and that, with slight modifications of computeUnsat, we can actually obtain the set of all negative inclusions inferred by an OWL 2 QL TBox.
 The remaining challenge is to devise an efficient mechanism to obtain all inferred positive inclusions involving qualified existential roles and attribute domains.

 Acknowledgments.
-This research has been partially supported by the EU under FP7 project Optique (grant n.
-FP7-318338), and by the EU under FP7-ICT project ACSI (grant no. 257593).
+This research has been partially supported by the EU under FP7 project Optique - Scalable End-user Access to Big Data (grant n.
+FP7-318338).